Emily-Keymon/School-District-Test-Score-Analysis/README.md

 1. Set up bins for spending - <584", 585-629, 630-644, 645-675.
 2. Created a copy of school summary since it contains "Per Student Budget" data.
 3. Categorized spending based on bins.
+4. Calculated the average math test score for all students in the schools within each spending range.
+5. Calculated the average reading test score for all students in the schools within each spending range.
+6. Calculated the percentage of all students in the schools within each spending range that have a passing math test score.
+7. Calculated the percentage of all students in the schools within each spending range that have a passing reading test score.
+8. Calculated the overall percentage of students in the schools within each spending range that are passing math and reading.
+9. Output calculated values for each spending range to the per student budget summary data frame.

+## Scores by school size analysis
+1.